sowbyspencer/activity-app-server/README.md

 - `PORT`: The port the server will run on.
 - `BASE_URL`: The base URL for the server.
 - `IMAGE_PATH`: The path to serve static images.
+- `JWT_SECRET`: The secret key for signing JSON Web Tokens.

 Example `.env` file: